The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 Applying the 5 Lean Principles Across Your Organization

 Implementing Lean principles requires more than knowing them.
-It requires systems, leadership, and a structured approach to learning and behavior change.
+It requires systems, leadership, and a structured learning and behavior change approach.
 Lean practices and lean methods are essential for building an efficient and effective organization, as they help eliminate waste, optimize workflows, and foster continuous improvement.

 Here’s how lean principles provide a framework to apply the principles across teams, and these principles encourage creating a culture of continuous enhancement: